sr320/course-fish270/Week_2.md

 •	What are cells doing with energy harvested from the environment?

-  o	Homeostasis (keep intracellular conditions stable -revise important concepts from previous week-)
+  -	Homeostasis (keep intracellular conditions stable -revise important concepts from previous week-)

-  o	Growing and producing: creation of new cells/cell constituents (requires synthesis of specific biomolecules)
+  -	Growing and producing: creation of new cells/cell constituents (requires synthesis of specific biomolecules)

-  o	Transporting material against concentration gradients (active transport)
+  -	Transporting material against concentration gradients (active transport)

-  o	Moving (motility)
+  -	Moving (motility)

-•	Overview: Sources of energy in aquatic environments: o	Sunlight is the ultimate energy source for life in the sea, and this is true even in deep water ecosystems (e.g. marine snow, whale falls, etc).
-Phototrophs are the base of the food chain. o	Exception in hydrothermal vents and cold seeps/brine pools.
+•	Overview: Sources of energy in aquatic environments:

+  -	Sunlight is the ultimate energy source for life in the sea, and this is true even in deep water ecosystems (e.g. marine snow, whale falls, etc).
+Phototrophs are the base of the food chain.
+  -	Exception in hydrothermal vents and cold seeps/brine pools.
 Chemotrophs are the base of the food chain.
 These use hydrogen sulfide and methane as energy source to produce carbohydrates. - However, although it is often said that these communities exist independently of the sun, some of the organisms are actually dependent upon oxygen produced by photosynthetic organisms.-

 •	Review basic concepts in bioenergetics (students should be familiar with these concepts after BIO200): o	Redox reactions (“OIL RIG”) Ch 8